duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 The **scope** of a role assertion defines the object(s) to which its privileges apply.

-- In *resource scope*, the role applies directly to the object which it is associated.
+- In **resource scope**, the role applies directly to the object which it is associated.
-- In *policy scope* the role applies indirectly to the objects *governed by* (via a policy relationship) the object with which the role is associated.
-In a Hydra context, policy scope makes sense only on AdminPolicy objects or other administrative objects that enforce control over other objects.
+- In **policy scope** the role is "inherited" by objects "govened by" the object.
+In a Hydra context, policy scope makes sense only on AdminPolicy objects or other administrative objects that enforce access control over other objects.

 We can represent the relationships between a repository object, a role and its parts, and the permissions the role ultimately conveys: